 A reliable mess kit is a staple piece of equipment in every backpacker’s gear locker.
 When traveling or trekking as light as possible, owning cooking ware that’s both lightweight and highly packable yet still fully inclusive with all the utensils, pots, and pans you need is not just a luxury — it’s a necessity.

-Fortunately, there’s a ton of awesome mess kit options available on the market that are exceptionally lightweight and compact, as well as some more inclusive, robust options for car camping.
+Fortunately, there are a ton of awesome mess kit options available on the market that are exceptionally lightweight and compact, as well as some more inclusive, robust options for car camping.
 Our top list has tracked down some seriously righteous mess kit options for all campers that you’ll no doubt be impressed with.

 Whether you’re preparing for a road trip and want to bring along a proper camp kitchen or are embarking on a backpacking trek where every ounce and square inch in your backpack is precious, we’ve got you covered with some versatile and dependable mess kit options for every context!